Publications & Talks

 “Make your magic: Can designers foster caring between patients and healthcare providers?”
 Presentation by Guillermina Noël at Swiss Center for Design and Health Symposium

 Swiss Center for Design and Health (SCDH) held the symposium titled “Design and Health – Practice, Research and Social Relevance” from July 10-12, 2023.
 Among the other invited speakers, such as Daniel Wahl, Angela Mazzi, Dr. Juan P. Brito and Prof. Dr. Thomas Zeltner, Dr. Guillermina Noël, head of the Design Management, International bachelor’s program and researcher at the Competence Centre Design and Management, presented her talk titled “Make your magic: Can designers foster caring between patients and healthcare providers?”
-Visit the SCDH website for more information.
+Visit the dedicated SCDH page for more information.
 The photo is courtesy of SCDH.

 Giving Form to the Invisible: Can we make in-home network data traffic tangible to users?” by Sabine Junginger at DeSForM, Hong Kong